-I am a PhD candidate in Applied and Computational Mathematics at Institute for Computational and Mathematical Engineering, Stanford University.
-I am privileged to be supervised by Prof. Lexing Ying (Applied Mathematics) and Prof. Grant M. Rotskoff (Computational Chemistry).
+I am a PhD candidate in Applied and Computational Mathematics at the Institute for Computational and Mathematical Engineering, Stanford University.
+I am fortunate to work with Prof. Lexing Ying (Applied Mathematics) and Prof. Grant M. Rotskoff (Computational Chemistry).

-My research interests lie in the intersection of machine learning, stochastic analysis, and numerical analysis.
-I am now working on the mathematical foundations and algorithmic design of flow and diffusion-based models, e.g., inference-time scaling of diffusion models (ICLR 2026), fast solver for discrete diffusion (NeurIPS 2025), and parallel diffusion sampling (NeurIPS 2024 Spotlight).
+I work at the intersection of machine learning, stochastic analysis, and numerical analysis.
+My current research focuses on the mathematical foundations and algorithmic design of flow and diffusion-based models, e.g., a unified approach to analysis and design of denoising Markov models (JMLR), inference-time scaling of diffusion models (ICLR 2026), and parallel diffusion sampling (NeurIPS 2024 Spotlight).

 Selected Publications